carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks-1.md

 Code chunks are better when you need to do something more sophisticated with your code than inline code, such as building plots or tables.
 They also incorporate syntax which allows modifications to how that code is rendered and styled in your final output.
 We’ll learn more about that as we walk through the “anatomy” of a code chunk.

+### Start a new .Rmd File
+First, though, let's open a new `.rmd` document to get a look at how code chunks work before integrating them into our paper.

+Again, open a new document by navigating to `File > New File > R Markdown`.
+Add the title `Code-Chunk-Test`.

+Let's first delete the generic text because we don't need it at this point (all except the first code chunk that is - we'll get back to that in a second).

+FIXME - add fig of new document with just the setup code chunk

 ### Basic Anatomy of the Code Chunk

 You can quickly insert chunks like these into your file with: